Click for homepage

 The Dutch Stay-Behind Organisation during the Cold War

 In the Netherlands, a secret stay-behind organisation (SBO) was formed just after WWII had ended, in 1946 or 1947.
 For many years, this organisation was known as O&I, the abbreviation of Operatiën en Inlichtingen (Operations and Intelligence) 1 although it was also known under other names.
-Nevertheless, the organisation is often (wrongly) identified as Gladio, after the Italian SBO branch.
+Nevertheless, the organisation is often (wrongly) identified as Gladio, after the Italian branch of the SBO.

 Although O&I had a good relationship with NATO and with sister organisations in other countries, like Germany, Belgium and the UK, it was the only fully autonomous and fully self-controlled stay-behind organisation in Europe.
 It was neither controlled by NATO, nor by any other foreign agency, including MI6 and the CIA [5].